mirzaipatrik/Bayesian_HMM/README.md

 ### Author: Patrik Mirzai

 This project can be used to perform Bayesian parameter estimation of hidden Markov models.
-A brief introduction to the different function are given below.
+A brief introduction to the different functions are given below.
 Some applications include:

 - Estimation of the mean and variance of the different states
 - Use posterior draws from the latent state sequence to estimate the time point for a regime change in data

-Initialize:
+## Initialize code:

 ```julia
 using CSV